xbeatriz/xbeatriz/README.md

 # About Me:
+Hi there! 👋🏻<br>Passionate about UX/UI design, web technologies, and creative problem-solving.
+I recently completed my degree in Design and Technologies for Mobile Applications (2024) and am now pursuing a Bachelor’s degree in Web Technologies and Information Systems, where I explore programming, design , and video.

+By day, I work in UX/UI design, crafting intuitive and engaging digital experiences.
+By night (and whenever inspiration strikes), I experiment with new ideas, explore innovative solutions, and push creative boundaries.

-Hi there! 👋🏻<br>I'm doing a degree in Information Technologies and Systems for the Web.<br >I'm learning VueJS, Arduino and ThreeJS.
+I thrive in collaborative environments, love learning new things, and enjoy taking on challenges that inspire innovation.
+Let’s build something awesome! 🥷🏻<br >I'm learning VueJS, Arduino and ThreeJS.

 ## 🌐 Socials: